Your cookie preferences

 You repay the debt through fixed monthly repayments with interest over a set period of time, often between one and seven years.

-These are also known as unsecured personal loans, because they aren't secured against an asset or property.
-If you’re unable to repay the loan, the lender can't repossess the property to recoup the money owed.
+These are also known as unsecured personal loans because the loan isn’t tied to an asset, such as your car, or property.
+If you’re unable to repay the loan, the lender can't just take possession of your assets or property to recoup the money owed – they’d need to instruct a debt collection agency or start court proceedings first.

 Before taking out an unsecured loan, it’s worth checking what rate you’d be offered on a credit card.
 If you can get a 0% card, you can spread the cost of your purchase interest-free.
 However, other credit cards may be more expensive.
 Shop around to see what’s on offer.